 Special Message for Visiting Researchers

-As of December 1, 2020, visiting researcher are allowed to work in the vertebrate paleontology collections of the Florida Museum of Natural History.
-All visitors must follow CDC protocols to prevent the spread of Covid-19, including complete vaccination and optional use of mask wearing that covers mouth and nose.
+As of December 1, 2020, visiting researchers are allowed to work in the vertebrate paleontology collections of the Florida Museum of Natural History.
+All visitors must follow CDC protocols to prevent the spread of Covid-19, including optional use of mask-wearing that covers the mouth and nose.
 Visiting researchers must arrange an appointment with either one of the curators or the senior collection manager.

 All About Montbrook